Mom’s Chicken Parmigiana is a classic dish! Breaded chicken breasts are browned, then baked, topped w/ Italian sauce, Parmesan and mozzarella cheeses!

 - Preheat oven to 350 degrees.

 Prepare the sauce: Melt the butter and olive oil in a large skillet.
 Saute the chopped onion and crushed garlic in the olive oil and butter for a few minutes, being careful not to burn the garlic.
 Add the can of Italian tomatoes.
 Cook for approximately 10 minutes until heated through.
 Add the chopped basil and Italian seasoning.
 Remove from heat.

 - Pound chicken breasts with a meat mallet between layers of plastic wrap or a large zip lock bag until thinner (the chicken, not YOU).
 They should end up being about 1/2 inch thick, if possible.

 Put two eggs in medium sized bowl; beat slightly.
 Add milk; stir to combine.
 Place Italian bread crumbs onto a dinner plate and spread to cover plate.

 Salt and pepper chicken breasts.
 Dredge one chicken breast at a time into the egg/milk mixture.
 Let excess egg mixture drip off back into bowl.
 Dredge each piece of chicken into Italian bread crumbs to coat all sides of chicken.
 Place each piece of chicken onto a baking sheet once completely coated.

 - Heat butter and olive oil in large skillet.
 Once oil is very hot, add the chicken breasts (may have to do this in 2 batches due to size of chicken).
 Brown chicken for 3-4 minutes per side.
 Remove from skillet.
 Chicken does not have to be fully cooked at this point, because it will bake in oven.

-- While chicken is baking, prepare the angel hair pasta, per package directions.
+While chicken is baking, prepare angel hair pasta, per package directions.
 Add remaining sauce to cooked pasta, and serve alongside the chicken parmigiana when done.
 Enjoy!